Northern Illinois vs. Buffalo NCAA Football Odds, Plays and Insights | November 17, 2021

 Buffalo Stats and Trends

-- So far this season Buffalo has two wins against the spread.

-- The Bulls have been underdogs by 2.5 points or more five times this season and covered the spread once.
+- This year, the Bulls have just one against the spread win in five games as an underdog of 1.5 points or more.

-- Buffalo's games this season have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).
+- Buffalo's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).

-- When Buffalo puts up more than 33.3 points, it is 1-3 against the spread and 3-2 overall.
+- Buffalo is 1-3 against the spread and 3-2 overall in games when it scores more than 33.3 points.

 - In games that Buffalo totals over 441.7 yards, the team is 1-2 against the spread and 2-2 overall.